094459/newsletter-oss-projects/README.md

 **guidance-for-natural-language-queries-of-relational-databases-on-aws**

 [guidance-for-natural-language-queries-of-relational-databases-on-aws](https://aws-oss.beachgeek.co.uk/337) this AWS Solution contains a demonstration of Generative AI, specifically, the use of Natural Language Query (NLQ) to ask questions of an Amazon RDS for PostgreSQL database.
 This solution offers three architectural options for Foundation Models: 1.
 Amazon SageMaker JumpStart, 2.
 Amazon Bedrock, and 3.
 OpenAI API.
 The demonstration's web-based application, running on Amazon ECS on AWS Fargate, uses a combination of LangChain, Streamlit, Chroma, and HuggingFace SentenceTransformers.
 The application accepts natural language questions from end-users and returns natural language answers, along with the associated SQL query and Pandas DataFrame-compatible result set.(#190)

+**llm-colosseum**

+[llm-colosseum](https://github.com/aws-banjo/llm-colosseum) is another repo that takes a more creative look at benchmarking your LLM's, this time using a classic video arcade fighting game.(#194)

 **load-test-llm-with-locust**